tylermorganwall/MusaMasterclass/MusaMasterclass.md

 Now, let’s build our skyscraper in Penn Park.
 If we had an actual building we wanted to model, we would create a polygon using the spatial extent of the building and merge that with our raster.
-However, since this hypothetical building is just being imagined by us, we’re going to take a shortcut and just draw it in our R graphics device, and translate that to our raster.
+However, since this building is entirely imaginary, we’re going to take a shortcut and just draw it in our R graphics device, and merge that into our raster.
 Let’s load in some functions to help us do this:

 ``` r
 owin2Polygons = function(x, id="1") {